What Are Phytochemicals?

 - Support arteries, blood cells, eyes, liver, and lungs

-Examples of "purple" foods include: black beans, blackberries, blueberries, eggplants, elderberries, plums, purple cabbage, purple grapes, and raisins
+Examples of "purple" foods include: black beans, blackberries, eggplants, elderberries, plums, purple cabbage, purple grapes, and raisins

 "Purple" foods may contain these phytochemicals: anthocyanins, flavonoids, phenols, tannins, and resveratrol